Healing Trauma at Lockhart Prison

 - $940 Healing Trauma professional training

-- $28,350 program director's fee for facilitating six months of semiweekly classes, recruiting/mentoring 4 facilitators, and tracking program progress and results.
+- $28,350 program director's fee for facilitating six months of semiweekly classes, recruiting and mentoring facilitators, and tracking program results.

 About the Healing Trauma Launch